‘Death Is the Only Remedy’: Capitol Rioter Charged for Beating D.C. Cop With American Flagpole

 Stager insisted to the second informant he was “‘wired up’ from being either pepper-sprayed or tear-gassed and that was why he made the comments he did on camera.”

+“We accomplished this shit.
+We did this together.
+Fuck yeah!
+We are all a part of this history,” he says at another point.

+Sullivan, who gave several interviews to major TV networks about what he saw during the riot, has been charged with entering a restricted building or ground, civil disorders, and violent entry.

-He’s among a slew of rioters that were arrested on Thursday, including a retired Pennsylvania firefighter accused of throwing a fire extinguisher that hit three police officers, a man photographed holding a Confederate flag inside the Capitol, and a former school therapist who stormed the Senate Chamber.
+A slew of MAGA supporters were arrested on Thursday, including a retired Pennsylvania firefighter accused of throwing a fire extinguisher that hit three police officers, a man photographed holding a Confederate flag inside the Capitol, and a former school therapist who stormed the Senate Chamber.

+FBI Director Christopher Wray said on Thursday that federal authorities have identified more than 200 suspects and arrested more than 100 people.
+“So we know who you are if you’re out there and FBI agents are coming to find you,” he said.